PoeCoh/Dreamland/README.md

 - User logs into application
 - Application assigns process (assembly/processID) based on priority and displays task related instructions to user
   - Priority is calculated based on estimated time required against planned shipping date
-  - Estimated time required is calculated by assemblies 1000 unit running average time for each step remaining, for each board remaining
+  - Estimated time required is calculated by assemblies 1000 unit moving average time for each step remaining, for each board remaining
   - If management places a hold on a work order all related assemblies and their processes will not be assigned for work until the hold is lifted
 - For each board, at the start of each process user will scan QR code, application will automatically log each board and push updates to Global Shop
   - Information will be pushed at the end of the process for each board, process ends when